 December 10, 2002

-Craig Derrick is an award-winning, creative executive with a track record for developing some of Hollywood's top brands into blockbuster games, including one of the biggest hits in mobile gaming, the $1B+ top-grossing Family Guy: The Quest for Stuff, and his leadership across the storied Star Wars, Indiana Jones, and Monkey Island franchises.
+Craig Derrick is an accomplished, creative executive with a proven track record for developing award-winning, blockbuster games, including the fastest-selling LEGO game in history, LEGO Star Wars: The Skywalker Saga, launching one of the biggest hits in mobile gaming, the $1.5B+ top-grossing Family Guy: The Quest for Stuff, and his leadership across the storied Lucasfilm franchises.

-In his role at The Walt Disney Company, Craig directs a portfolio of global, interactive products, partners, and initiatives for Lucasfilm Games, including the upcoming LEGO Star Wars: The Skywalker Saga, the squad-based arena combat game, Star Wars: Hunters, the recently announced Indiana Jones project from Bethesda Game Studios, and the upcoming cinematic action-adventure game, Star Wars Eclipse.
+In his role at The Walt Disney Company, Craig drives the product vision, content strategy, and execution across a diverse slate of global, interactive entertainment and experiences for Lucasfilm Games, including the squad-based multiplayer game Star Wars: Hunters, the upcoming cinematic action-adventure game, Star Wars Eclipse, the untitled Indiana Jones project and the long-awaited, Return to Monkey Island.

-Prior to re-joining Lucasfilm, Craig directed the development of Fifth Journey's creative, gaming, and VR/AR slate focusing on the Asian markets, and previously, was the head of production at TinyCo, where he was instrumental in directing the studios first licensed IP titles, brands, and partnerships.
-Before that, he spent seven years at LucasArts overseeing groundbreaking titles, including Star Wars: 1313, and started his career at Parallax Software on the innovative first-person shooter series, Descent.
+Before re-joining Lucasfilm, Craig co-founded and directed Fifth Journey's creative slate, focusing on bridging Western and Asian markets to Hollywood talent; he previously ran production at TinyCo, where he was instrumental in producing the Studio's first licensed games and brand partnerships, and spent seven years at LucasArts incubating and nurturing blockbuster IPs, including Star Wars 1313 and Monkey Island.
+He began his career at Parallax Software, creators of the revolutionary first-person shooter series Descent.

-Craig is also a member of the Producers Guild of America and an active contributor to the game & academic communities.
-He’s written for Game Developer magazine, spoken at the Game Developers Conference and San Diego Comic-Con, and interviewed by Bloomberg, Venture Beat, USA Today, and other online & print news sites.
+Craig is a Producers Guild of America member and actively contributes to the film, game, and academic communities.
+He has spoken at Star Wars Celebration, the Game Developers Conference, and San Diego Comic-Con, and was interviewed by Bloomberg, Venture Beat, USA Today, and other online & print news sites.